cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 handlers), the logrotate script still succeeds.
 Use it if that's the behaviour you want.

-In general, when removing a signal handler from your application, do a thorough search for any code or configuration that might send that signal to your process.
-This includes:
+In general, when removing a signal handler from your application, it pays to do some spelunking and dig through any code or configuration that might send that signal to your process.
+This might include:

 - System tools like logrotate, systemd units, or cron jobs
 - Management scripts or tools